3DFin/3DFin/README.md

 ```
 will give you an overview of the available parameters.

 3DFin is also available as a plugin for [CloudCompare](https://www.danielgm.net/cc/) thanks to [CloudCompare-PythonPlugin](https://github.com/tmontaigu/CloudCompare-PythonPlugin).
-Installation is actually cumbersome as it needs latest development versions of both CloudCompare and CloudCompare-PythonPlugin
-but 3DFin will hopefully be available in CloudCompare 2.13 when it is released.
+Installation is actually cumbersome as it needs latest development versions of both CloudCompare and CloudCompare-PythonPlugin, but 3DFin will hopefully be available in CloudCompare 2.13 when it is released.

 # Further releases

-It will also be available as a plugin in [QGIS](https://www.qgis.org/en/site/), the most used free software for GIS data.
+Good news!
+Soon, 3DFin will also be available as a plugin in [QGIS](https://www.qgis.org/en/site/), the most used free software for GIS data.

+# Citing 3DFin

+As of now, the best way to cite 3DFin is by referring to the original paper describing the algorithm behind:

+Cabo, C., Ordóñez, C., López-Sánchez, C. A., & Armesto, J. (2018).
+Automatic dendrometry: Tree detection, tree height and diameter estimation using terrestrial laser scanning.
+International Journal of Applied Earth Observation and Geoinformation, 69, 164–174. https://doi.org/10.1016/j.jag.2018.01.011

+Or directly citing the repository itself:

+3DFin: 3D Forest Inventory.
+3DFin https://github.com/3DFin/3DFin.

+We are currently working on a scientific article about 3DFin, which may be published in 2023.

 # Acknowledgement